 You can order a kit to test at home from Sexual Health London

-If your change is discharge is bothering you:
+If your change is discharge is still bothering you:

-You can discuss this with the doctor or nurse.
-They will make an assessment of your symptoms and may examine you, which might help to explain the change in discharge.
+You can contact us and a doctor or nurse will call you back.
+They will make an assessment of your symptoms, which might help to explain the change in discharge.
 However, you may still not require any treatment.
 This is because discharge which is not caused by STIs generally resolves by itself.

 If you are noticing the same symptoms often:

-Discuss this with the doctor or nurse.
+You can contact us and a doctor or nurse will call you back.
 They may be able to help you identify any pattern or triggers, which might make it easier to manage.
 They can also discuss treatments which you can obtain from your local pharmacy or online.